loopholelabs/wasm-toolkit/README.md

 * TODO: Not everything is implemented yet.
 Wasm compatibility is 99%.
 You may be the 1%.

+## Overview

+* Wasm-toolkit enables encoding and decoding both from wasm binaries, and from wat assembly.
+* This makes it easy to manipulate wasm files.

 ## Features

 * Encoding and decoding from `.wasm` binary (99% done)